Free delivery on orders over €45 Spend just €45 more to get free delivery You are eligible for free shipping

 How to use dandelions

-Dandelions make a great tea.
-For a caffeine-free coffee substitute, you can thoroughly wash the roots of the dandelion, chop and roast them in the oven, steep 1-2 tsp in hot water, and then strain to serve.
+Dandelions are most popularly used to aid digestion and make a great tea.
+For a caffeine-free coffee substitute, you can thoroughly wash the roots of the dandelion, chop and roast them in the oven, steep 1-2 tsp in hot water, and then strain to serve (or you could try the ready-made Cotswold Dandelion Coffee).
+The vibrant yellow petals are also ideal to brighten a salad.

 Burdock (Cnádán), Arctium minus

-This plant is mostly known for its burrs rather than the preceding pink to purple flowers.
-And for great reason!
-Burdock burrs and their ability to attach to passing animals (this is their method of sowing) were the inspiration for Velcro!
+Burdock burrs are known for their ability to attach to passing animals (this is their method of sowing) and were the inspiration for Velcro!
 It also has a second claim to fame: it was the bittering agent used in beer, before hops came along.
+The leaves, stalks and roots are edible when prepared correctly, and have many different culinary uses.

 Health Benefits